WeblateOrg/weblate/docs/admin/install.rst

 The mail server setup is configured using settings :setting:`django:EMAIL_HOST`, :setting:`django:EMAIL_HOST_PASSWORD`, :setting:`django:EMAIL_HOST_USER` and :setting:`django:EMAIL_PORT`.
-Their names are quite self-explaining, but you can find our more information in the Django documentation.
+Their names are quite self-explanatory, but you can find out more information in the Django documentation.

 .. note::